Connect with others who understand.

 “I have swollen lymph nodes in the collarbone and neck area,” one MyPsoriasisTeam member wrote.
 “Can these be caused by the body reacting to my psoriasis?”

-If you’re wondering about a possible link between swollen lymph nodes and psoriatic disease, read on to see what the research says.
+If you’re wondering about a possible link between psoriasis and swollen lymph nodes, here’s what the research says.

 What Are Lymph Nodes?

-Lymph nodes are part of the lymphatic system, a complex network of tissues, vessels, and organs that filter foreign invaders and waste from the lymphatic fluid.
-There are about 600 lymph nodes located throughout the body.
-The lymph nodes that people commonly feel are located:
+Lymph nodes are part of the lymphatic system — a complex network of tissues, vessels, and organs that help clean out germs and waste from the body’s lymphatic fluid.
+There are about 600 lymph nodes located throughout different parts of the body.
+The lymph nodes that people usually feel are:

 • On both sides of the neck